 Why Consumer Judging?

 We make choices everyday: what to eat, what to wear, what to buy.
-Consumer Choices teaches decision making based on information learned and studied and on facts that have been collected.
+Consumer Judging teaches decision making based on information learned and studied and on facts that have been collected.

-The Stark-Billings County events are scheduled as follows.
+The Stark-Billings County events will be scheduled soon.
+Check back for dates.
 All events will be held at the Stark-Billings County Extension Office.
 See more information on Consumer Judging here!

-4-H Consumer Choices is open to any 4-H member--boy or girl.
+4-H Consumer Judging is open to any 4-H member--boy or girl.

 - Beginner - Ages 8, 9, & 10 (10 year-olds may participate in either the Beginner or Junior Age Division)